opentaproject/openta-public/docker_deploy/kubernetes-stellan/ingress-gke/README.md

 kubectl describe managedcertificate my-mc-certificate-1 kubectl describe ingress my-mc-ingress kubectl describe managedcertificate my-mc-certificate-1
+# NOTE THAT THIS INGRESS HITS THE LIMIT quota=5 for backend services
 # TAKES ABOUT 8-25 MINUTES TO PROVISION AND MAKE VISIBLE
 # IN THE MEANTIME http may work and https gives failueres
 # EVEN AFTER curl works, webpage may fail for another few minutes